 competently-made films were enjoyed, with Gordon’s latest Venice film, An Italian Dream, winning first prize – an impressively-large plaque to be held for a year, along with a small plaque to be held in perpetuity and £20 in prize money.
 Worth the journey!

-Read the written comments on all the entries in the recent Gloucester Inter-Club Film Competition from judges …
+Read the written comments on our entries in the recent Gloucester Inter-Club Film Competition from judges …

 JEWEL IN THE CROWN GETS A NEW POLISH